• Share this on:

 Figure 2: European market channels for olive oil

-Source: Autentika Global for CBI
+Source: Autentika Global

 Importers (Wholesalers)

 Unlike many other food sectors in Europe, in the olive oil sector the largest importers are not traditional wholesalers, but companies selling olive oil under famous retail brands.
-These companies import bulk olive oils from their own production locations to different destinations in Europe.
+These companies import bulk olive oil from their own production locations to different destinations in Europe.
 Specialised importers, in turn, import either bulk or bottled olive oil and sell it to the food service segment or to specialised shops.

 Some specialised importers are also exclusive distributors for certain olive oil brands.
 In many cases, these importers also import other products, not just olive oil.
-However, exclusive distributors usually do not sell more than one olive oil brand.
+However, exclusive distributors usually do not sell more than 1 olive oil brand.

-For new suppliers, the challenge is to establish long-term relationships with leading brands, which usually already work with selected suppliers.
+For new suppliers, the challenge is to establish long-term relationships with leading brands that usually already work with selected suppliers.
 Well-known importers perform regular audits and visits to producing countries.
 As a new contact, at the start of the relationship, you often need to offer the same quality, but at better prices than your competitors.
 On the other hand, specialised importers of premium olive oil offer better prices, but ask for exceptional quality, new flavour profiles and interesting stories behind your product or brand.

 Many different types of importers specialise in importing olive oil.
 Some import a wide range of products, others import different types of oils and other condiments, such as vinegars.
 There are still importers that specialise in importing only olive oil.
 The most important types of olive oil importers are the following:

-• Leading retail brand producing companies – These are companies that buy most of the olive oil in the world.
+- Leading retail brand producing companies – These are companies that buy most of the olive oil in the world.
 They are relevant for bulk exporters, but less relevant for suppliers of bottled oils.
 They have strict quality assessment procedures before selecting new suppliers.
-For new suppliers willing to export bottled olive oil, these companies can be even considered competitors.
-Examples of the largest companies include Deoleo, SOVENA, Migasa, Salov, and Acesur.
+For new suppliers willing to export bottled olive oil, these companies can even be considered competitors.
+Examples of the largest companies include Deoleo, SOVENA, Migasa, Salov and Acesur.

 What is the most interesting channel for you?